ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ---

 **Let's talk about that thing nobody's talking about.
-Let's talk about that vulnerability that's completely exposing your macOS devices while news agencies and Apple are declining to act and report about the matter.
+Let's talk about a vulnerability that's completely exposing your macOS devices while news agencies and Apple are declining to act nor report about the matter.
 Oh, and did I mention it's unpatchable?**

 **Settle in buckaroo, we're in for a wild ride.**